Estrella–Pantaleon Bridge: Second bridge

-In June 2017, Department of Public Works and Highways (DPWH) Secretary Mark Villar announced the expansion of the Estrella–Pantaleon Bridge.
-Funded by China, the new bridge has four lanes and is a 506.46 m twin spine steel box girder bridge with concrete deck slabs.
+In June 2017, Public Works and Highways Secretary Mark Villar announced the expansion of the Estrella–Pantaleon Bridge.
+Funded by China, the new bridge has four lanes and is a 506.46 m twin-spine steel box girder bridge with concrete deck slabs.
 It will utilize the existing approaches while modifying the abutment and piers to accommodate the new bridge superstructure.
 The bridge also has wider sidewalks with a width of 3 m.
 The bridge is designed to withstand high-intensity earthquakes.
-The project is handled by China Road and Bridge Corporation.
+The project is handled by China Road and Bridge Corporation (CRBC).
 Aside from the bridge itself, the construction project also includes improving access to the bridge by upgrading and widening Barangka Drive and Pantaleon Street on the Mandaluyong side.

-The bridge was briefly closed on September 23, 2018 to give way for preparation of expansion works but was shortly reopened on September 25 due to the anticipated heavy traffic situation due to the Christmas holiday season.
+The bridge was briefly closed on September 23, 2018, to prepare for expansion works.
+However, it was reopened on September 25 due to the anticipated heavy traffic during the Christmas holiday season.
 Plans for expansion works were moved to January 2019.
-The closure of the bridge started on January 19, 2019, and was met with controversies, citing capacity constraints on the Mandaluyong side landing in a two-lane street, and the long project duration, originally expected to last for 30 months.
+The bridge's closure started on January 19, 2019.
+It was met with controversies, citing capacity constraints on the Mandaluyong side landing in a two-lane street and the long project duration originally expected to last 30 months.

 The bridge expansion is part of the Build!
 Build!
 Build!
 Infrastructure Program.

-On April 23, 2021, DPWH announced a final concrete pouring and completion of the substructure and superstructure of the second bridge.
-The bridge was expected to open in June 2021, but was delayed repeatedly due to the COVID-19 pandemic, among other developments.
+On April 23, 2021, DPWH announced the final concrete pouring and completion of the second bridge's substructure and superstructure.
+The bridge was expected to open in June 2021 but was delayed repeatedly due to the COVID-19 pandemic, among other developments.